shaardie/blog.haardiek.org/generators-in-go.md

 Okay, so now our struct is holding the last two values, which are needed to calculate the next Fibonacci number.
 Also `Next` should return the next Fibonacci number on every call.
-Let's check, if it working with the following code.
+Let's check, if it is working with the following code.

 ```golang
 func main() {